 A: As many as you like, but you must pay one entry fee per script.

 Q: What's in it for writers?

-A: The winner gets a $1,000 cash prize, VIP treatment, phone meetings with Hollywood elites and awards.
-Writers get nominations and awards, which help in marketing your talent.
+A: The winning writer gets a cash prize, VIP treatment, phone meetings with Hollywood elites.
+Writers may get nominations and awards, which can help in marketing your talent.
 If produced, you will get a writing credit and input on rewrites for the film.

 Q: What's in it for DEs?

-A: This is excellent practice for a future career in story development.
-DE names go in the program book.
+A: Being a DE is excellent practice for those working towards a career in story development.
 You are the point person for a new creative community invigorated by your leadership.
-DE’s develop their sense of story and learn how to motivate and encourage a creative team to achieve excellence.
-IF YOUR WRITER WINS: You are introduced as part of the creative team to Hollywood VIP’s.
-You get an Executive Producer credit if your movie gets made.
-Finally, you get a free ticket to the 168 Film Festival.
+You learn to motivate and encourage a creative team to achieve excellence.
+Your sense of story develops in amazing ways.
+You are introduced as part of the creative team.
+You get a Development Executive credit if the movie gets made.
+IF YOUR WRITER WINS, You get a cash prize.

 Q: Do Write of Passage Spotlight Films compete with "168" Signature Speed Film entries?